 Day 7: Accessories //

-Time to clean out jewelry, hand bags, belts, scarves, etc. Just leave the shoes for another day.
-I did this one about a month ago, and I should have gotten pictures of the before and after.
+Time to clean out jewelry, hand bags, belts, scarves, etc. Leave the shoes for tomorrow.

 Day 8: Shoes //

 Time to purge shoes!
 Anything you don’t love wearing or doesn’t fit needs a new home.

 Day 9: Pamper Yourself //

 When was the last time you took time for yourself?
 Today is all about you!
 Enjoy a nice soaking bath, an all natural face mask, or maybe even go get a pedicure/manicure.

 Find 10 items to donate or toss!
 I’m sure over the past few days there have been some things that have stuck out to you.
 Grab them up and give them a new home.

 Social media is designed to help people connect through multiple platforms, but how many of these people only post negative things, do you actually know that person, and why did you follow that person to begin with?

 If a person isn’t adding value to your life, it is time to unfriend them.
 Don’t worry, they won’t be notified.
 You should only follow or friend people who add something to your life or make you happy.